Super Wi-Fi: Deployments

 Altai Technologies' Super Wi-Fi deployment use cases around the world include container ports, heavy industrial complexes, campus environments, mining operations, agriculture and airports among others.
 Proof of concept deployments for the FCC's Super Wi-Fi initiative leveraging TV white space include Rice University, in partnership with the nonprofit organization Technology For All, installed the first residential deployment of Super Wi-Fi in east Houston in April 2011.
 The network uses white spaces for backhaul and provides access to clients using 2.4 GHz Wi-Fi.
-A month later, a public Super Wi-Fi network was deployed in Calgary, Alberta, when Calgary-based company WestNet Wireless launched the network for free and paid subscribers.
 The United States' first public Super Wi-Fi network was deployed in Wilmington, North Carolina, on January 26, 2012.
 Florida-based company Spectrum Bridge launched a network for public use with access at Hugh MacRae park.
 West Virginia University launched the first campus Super Wi-Fi network on July 9, 2013.

 Currently, Microsoft is using TV Whitespaces to provide Super Wi-Fi connectivity in select regions across Africa, Asia, North America, and South America.
 This is after running successful trials back in 2012 in countries such as Belgium, Kenya, Switzerland, Singapore, the United Kingdom, the United States, and Uruguay.
 As of 2021, Microsoft runs the service under Project Mawingu in Microsoft 4Afrika to provide low-cost internet access within rural communities in the African continent.
 The countries served include the likes of Kenya, Namibia, Tanzania, South Africa, Ghana and Botswana.